Transfer Counseling Office

 The Transfer Counseling staff assists students in planning their transfer from Nassau Community College to four-year institutions of higher education.
 In order to facilitate this process, a number of services are provided.
 Individual counseling appointments can be made by students to assist them in selecting an institution, determine requirements and to complete the application procedure.

-On Thursday, November 13 we will hold a Nursing information program in CCB 252.
+On Thursday, November 13 we will hold a Nursing information program in CCB 252 at 11:30.
 Representatives from institution which offer a 4 year BSN in Nursing will detail admission requirements, prerequisites etc. This program is not designed for students who want to enter Nassau's Nursing Program

 Local colleges will host on site admissions programs at Nassau Community College during the Fall 2014 semester.
 At these programs students who are graduating may be accepted on the spot and have an evaluation of their transfer credits.
 All institutions will waive their applications fees at these programs.
 Information on financial aid and scholarships will also be available.
 Students should bring unofficial copies of their transcripts from all institutions attended.
 More details will be announced soon.